Legal implications of a broken engagement

 Gifts between an engaged couple

-These presumptions only apply to gifts given during the engagement and does not apply to gifts given before or after the engagement.
+These presumptions only apply to gifts given during the engagement.
+They do not apply to gifts given before or after the engagement.

 Gifts from a third party

-Where someone gives an engaged couple or one of the couple a wedding gift, there is a presumption (unless there is evidence to the contrary), that it is given to both of them as joint owners.
-It is also presumed that the gift will be returned (if requested to), should the engagement end and the marriage does not take place for any reason.
+It is also presumed that the gift will be returned (if requested), should the engagement end and the marriage does not take place for any reason.
 This includes the death of one of the engaged couple.

 Property of engaged couples